Aliases for GRK5 Gene

 GeneCards Summary for GRK5 Gene

 GRK5 (G Protein-Coupled Receptor Kinase 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase C binding.
-An important paralog of this gene is AKT1.
+Diseases associated with GRK5 include Systolic Heart Failure and Palmoplantar Keratoderma And Congenital Alopecia 2.
+Among its related pathways are Alpha-synuclein signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is GRK6.

 Serine/threonine kinase that phosphorylates preferentially the activated forms of a variety of G-protein-coupled receptors (GPCRs).
 Such receptor phosphorylation initiates beta-arrestin-mediated receptor desensitization, internalization, and signaling events leading to their down-regulation.
 Phosphorylates a variety of GPCRs, including adrenergic receptors, muscarinic acetylcholine receptors (more specifically Gi-coupled M2/M4 subtypes), dopamine receptors and opioid receptors.
 In addition to GPCRs, also phosphorylates various substrates: Hsc70-interacting protein/ST13, TP53/p53, HDAC5, and arrestin-1/ARRB1.
 Phosphorylation of ARRB1 by GRK5 inhibits G-protein independent MAPK1/MAPK3 signaling downstream of 5HT4-receptors.
 Phosphorylation of HDAC5, a repressor of myocyte enhancer factor 2 (MEF2) leading to nuclear export of HDAC5 and allowing MEF2-mediated transcription.
 Phosphorylation of TP53/p53, a crucial tumor suppressor, inhibits TP53/p53-mediated apoptosis.
 Phosphorylation of ST13 regulates internalization of the chemokine receptor.
 Phosphorylates rhodopsin (RHO) (in vitro) and a non G-protein-coupled receptor, LRP6 during Wnt signaling (in vitro).